 Examples of desktop automation include:

+There’s a difference between robotic desktop automation and robotic process automation.
 For larger automation initiatives, enterprise-grade tools are deployed, either on in-house infrastructure or to the cloud.
 These tools operate at scale, with significant processing power and can run completely unsupervised (once set up).
 The characteristics of an enterprise deployment of RPA include:

 Vendors operating in the enterprise automation space, focusing on different parts of the automation spectrum include SolveXia, Blue Prism and Automation Anywhere (to name a few).